2009 Brownlow Medal

-The 2009 Brownlow Medal was the 82nd year the award was presented to the player adjudged the fairest and best player during the Australian Football League (AFL) home and away season.
-Gary Ablett of the Geelong Football Club won the medal by polling thirty votes during the 2009 AFL season.
+The 2009 Brownlow Medal was the 82nd year the award was presented to the player adjudged the fairest and best player during the Australian Football League (AFL) home-and-away season.
+Gary Ablett Jr of the Geelong Football Club won the medal by polling 30 votes during the 2009 AFL season.

 Ablett won the award with thirty votes, eight votes ahead of 2004 medal winner, Chris Judd.
-It was Ablett's first Brownlow, despite winning many other awards in the previous few years and being the Brownlow pre-count favourite for the previous three years.
+It was Ablett's first Brownlow despite winning many other awards in the previous few years and being the Brownlow pre-count favourite for the previous three years.
 It was the second time in three years that a player from Geelong won the Brownlow Medal.

 Leading vote-getters

 Ablett's victory

 Gary Ablett's victory in the 2009 medal followed his sixth-place finish in 2007 and his third-place finish in 2008.
 In all three years he was the favourite to win the award.
 Ablett polled in 13 matches, including eight best-on-ground performances.
 His seventh consecutive best-on-ground performance in round 20 confirmed his victory, as his 26-vote tally at this point was seven votes ahead of Judd, Brown and Hayes, who were all equal on 19 votes with only six votes left from the remaining two rounds.
 During his acceptance speech, Ablett referred to his father, Australian Football Hall of Fame member Gary Ablett Sr., who, despite being considered one of the best footballers players of all time, never won a Brownlow medal.